nf-core/eager/docs/usage.md

 #### `--percent_identity`

-Specify the minimum percent identity (or similarity) a squence must have to the reference for it to be retained.
+Specify the minimum percent identity (or similarity) a sequence must have to the reference for it to be retained.
 Default is `85`

 Only used when `--metagenomic_tool malt` is also supplied.